CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

                                                        timeoutInterval:30.0];
 ```

-#### 3. Generate Google Map API Key
+#### 3. Generate the Google Map API key
-* Go to the Google Cloud Platform Console
+* Go to the Google Cloud Platform Console.
-* Click the project drop-down and select or create the project for which you want to add an API key
+* Click the project drop-down and select or create the project for which you want to add an API key.
-* Click the menu button and select APIs & Services > Credentials
+* Click the menu button and select APIs & Services > Credentials.
-* On the Credentials page, click Create credentials > API key
+* On the Credentials page, click Create Credentials > API key.
-* The API key created dialog displays your newly created API key
+* The API key created dialog displays your newly created API key.
-* Click Close
+* Click Close.

 #### 4. Add the API key to your request
-* Place the Google Map API key under the file AppDelegate for iOS and google-services.json for Android
+* Place the Google Map API key under the file AppDelegate for iOS and under google-services.json for Android

 * For Android
 ```json